omahs/support/faq.md

 ### Why would I accept cryptocurrencies payments?

 We're seeing an increase in clients that prefer to pay in cryptocurrency over traditional currencies.
-This is because of the high-speed payments get processed on cryptocurrency payment networks, as well as the relatively small fees associated with larger value transfers.
+This is because the high-speed payments get processed on cryptocurrency payment networks, as well as the relatively small fees associated with larger value transfers.

 Especially when dealing with international transactions, accepting cryptocurrencies can have a big positive effect on your companies' bottom line.